enter search term and/or author name

 TOPLAS seeks innovative, theoretical, experimental, and survey papers.
 Reviewers must adapt their standards as appropriate to each submission.
 As the premier programming language journal, the accepted papers must meet the highest standards in its domain and be accessible to a wide audience.
 Regardless of the reviewer's recommendation, reviews should always provide feedback that assists the authors in producing the best quality work possible to the benefit of the authors and to the benefit of the scientific community.

-TOPLAS seeks unbiased reviewers, associate editors, and editor-in-chiefs.
+TOPLAS seeks unbiased reviewers, associate editors, and editors-in-chief.
 TOPLAS prohibits those who have a conflict of interest with the authors of the submission from influencing its outcome.
 TOPLAS considers a conflict of interest to be: